 This course involves an examination of gender as it is expressed, maintained, or challenged by clothing.
 It investigates a variety of Anglophone, Francophone, and German-language twentieth-century texts, including novels, fine art, and film, in which clothing and gender are closely linked.
 The course introduces students to a range of experimental and challenging texts, encouraging critical and comparative thinking about the place of fashion and clothing in culture and society.

 Teaching is organised in four blocks.
-The precise course outline is determined by teaching availability and research interests.
-Sample blocks are outlined here:-
+Sample blocks are outlined here:

 ‘Uniforms, Glamour and Gender-Bending’

 The film Mädchen in Uniform/Girls in Uniform (1931) offers the basis for an examination of connections between uniforms and gender construction in the German-language context.
 Irmgard Keun’s Das kunstseidene Mädchen/The Artificial Silk Girl (1932) further highlights questions of clothing and identity in early twentieth-century narratives, foregrounding questions of fashion and consumerism.

 This block explores drag and cross-dressing in the English-language novel.
 Novels for discussion include Radclyffe Hall’s The Well of Loneliness (1928), Virginia Woolf’s Orlando (1928) and Sarah Waters’s Tipping the Velvet (1998).
 Students will also study Sally Potter’s film version of Orlando (1992).

 ‘Fashion Feeds Art: The Body Clothed’